Jeffery Goldberg, MD

 Quality counts when referring patients to hospitals and physicians.
 Designed for a healthcare provider audience, the Outcomes books contain a summary of our surgical and medical trends and approaches, data on patient volume and outcomes, and a review of new technologies and innovations.

-The large clinical volume provides a broad-based exposure to clinical Reproductive Endocrinology and Infertility marked by progressive responsibility both in the clinic and hospital.
+The large clinical volume provides a broad-based exposure to clinical reproductive endocrinology and infertility with progressive responsibility both in the clinic and operating room.

-- The first six months of the PGY 5 year will allow the fellow to acclimate to the Cleveland Clinic.
-The fellow will become indoctrinated to clinical reproductive endocrinology and infertility, reproductive surgery and IVF, and to prepare for the subsequent 18 month research block.
+- The first six months of the PGY 5 year will allow the fellow to become indoctrinated to clinical reproductive endocrinology and infertility, reproductive surgery and IVF, and to prepare for the subsequent 18 month research block.
 In addition, they will have weekly rotations through medical endocrinology, pediatric endocrinology, medical genetics, menopausal medicine, pediatric and adolescent gynecology, and male infertility.
-The clinical sites primarily include the outpatient clinics, operating rooms, surgical recovery floors and the IVF suite.

-In the second half of the first year (PGY 5) and all through the PGY 6 year the fellows will have 18 consecutive months of protected research time with no clinical responsibilities except pager call on evenings and weekends.
+During the second half of the first year (PGY 5) and all of PGY 6 the fellows will have 18 consecutive months of protected research time with no clinical responsibilities except pager call on evenings and weekends.
 We can support the fellow in any area of clinical and basic science reproductive research they wish to pursue to fulfill their thesis requirement.
-The fellows can choose to conduct their research in the IVF research laboratory, The Center for Reproductive Medicine research laboratory or the Lerner Research Institute depending on their particular field of study.
+The fellows can choose to conduct their research in the IVF research laboratory, The Center for Reproductive Medicine Research Laboratory or the Lerner Research Institute depending on their particular field of study.
 The Lerner Research Institute is one of the largest research institutes in the nation, with nearly 1,500 researchers and support personnel in 175 laboratories in 12 departments, and consistently ranks in the top 10 in National Institutes of Health funding.
 All of the current and prior fellows have had multiple presentations and publications resulting from their participation in clinical studies in addition to their main thesis project.

 Conferences, Seminars and Lectures, Including Topics and Presenters